ch0002ic/amex-hackathon-2025/README.md

 - Preserved all prior backlog UX enhancements: optimistic moderation, draft autosave/discard, metadata presets, and accessibility tweaks.
 - Added a dedicated Postgres migration CLI (`npm run db:migrate`) with optional seeding for managed environments.
 - Introduced a live analytics stream and dashboard widget that refreshes every ~15 seconds with synthetic telemetry derived from partner trends.
+- Instrumented Prometheus gauges & histograms for the partner-signal latency SLO, exposed at `/metrics`, and shipped ready-to-import Grafana/Honeycomb assets.
+- Wired the live analytics service to ingest NDJSON, JSON, or Kafka streams with schema validation, test-only injectors, and caching to smooth bursts.
+- Automated IdP moderator provisioning via SCIM/Okta workflows with a sync CLI (`npm run idp:sync`) that keeps reviewer records, roles, and SLO dashboards aligned.
+- Provisioned Grafana alerting assets that fan out the partner-signal SLO breach to Slack and MS Teams with on-call friendly messaging.
+- Expanded the Kafka ingestion path to decode Confluent Schema Registry payloads (Avro, Protobuf, JSON) with runtime validation and graceful JSON fallback.
+- Launched a shadow approval queue that enrolls SCIM-provisioned moderators for tiered pilots alongside the primary backlog workflow.

 ## Getting Started